FrogBattle/HelioBench/timelog.md

 ## Week 10

+### 09 Dec 2021
+* *0.5 hour* Engage with more resources about how to write.
+* *1.0 hour* Expand some sections with high-level plan, put in questions, and action items for the dissertation.
+Send an email to Yehia, asking for feedback.
+* *1.0 hour* Research into starting and stopping (depending) containers consistently.
+Wait-for vs Dockerize.
+Leave for now.
+* *1.0 hour* Look into a native way to work with the TSDB from Promscale.
+Way too difficult.
+Allows for persistance & scaling, but not for our needs.
+* *1.0 hour* Create a recursive script to pull all data at the end of a given experiment.

 ### 08 Dec 2021
 * *0.5 hour* Download project template and transfer to Overleaf.
 * *1.0 hour* Start reading/watching on how to write - see sources in guides.